 A thoracic or lumbar fracture of the spine is a serious condition.
-The Spine Center is unrivaled in neck or back pain management for a fracture of the thoracic and lumbar spine.
+West Michigan Spine Center is unrivaled in neck or back pain management for a fracture of the thoracic and lumbar spine.
 If you have experienced a fracture of the thoracic or lumbar spine, please contact us immediately!

 Causes and Symptoms of Thoracic Spine and Lumbar Spine Fractures

 Persons experiencing a fracture of the thoracic spine or the lumbar spine typically present with moderate to severe upper back and neck pain, worsened with movement.
 Spinal cord-related injuries may cause numbness, tingling, weakness, bowel/bladder dysfunction, brain injuries, black-outs, and lost consciousness.
-A fracture of the lumbar spine or thoracic spine can also result in distracting injuries in which other pain of spine injuries mask lumbar spine pain.
+A fracture of the lumbar spine or thoracic spine can also result in distracting injuries in which pain from other spine injuries masks lumbar spine pain.

 Identifying Fractures of the Lumbar Spine & Thoracic Spine Patterns